wp-plugins/ultimate-auction/README.txt

 == Frequently Asked Questions ==

 == Changelog ==
+= 3.6.0 =
+* New Feature - Allows localhost url on add auction page.
+* New Feature - Added "Reply to" header for users mentioned inside expired auctions so that it is convenient for admin to click and email them.
+* New Feature - You can now mention how many auctions can appear on feed page.
+* Fix - Large size of thumbnails and fonts on feed page.

 = 3.5.0 =
 * Fix - Payment tab not appearing as one file was missing from the zip.

 = 3.4.0 =
 * New Feature - Deleting auction would delete its images too.